roblesebas/forest-1/README.md

 # forest
-This is an application to analyze cientific data
+This is an application to analyze scientific data